theleagueof/league-gothic/OFL.md

-    Copyright (c) 2020, Caleb Maclennan <caleb@alerque>

-    Copyright (c) 2010-2012, Micah Rich <micah@micahrich.com>,
-    with Reserved Font Name: "League Gothic".

-    Copyright (c) 2010, Caroline Hadilaksono <caroline@hadilaksono>
+    Copyright (c) 1996-2023, Isabel Schoeps Thiel <si.ethereum@gmail.com>

     This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

     Version 1.1 - 26 February 2007